-Certain features make usage of smartwatches especially convenient and productive.
-At the same time, one or two drawbacks can screw up the whole experience.
+Certain features make smartwatches convenient and productive tool.
+But at the same time, one or two drawbacks can screw up the whole experience.
 So, here are the features you should pay attention to when choosing your smartwatch:

 - Battery life – The absolute minimum is a full working day of operation, so you can use your watch during the day and charge it when you sleep.
 Charging can become quite time-consuming, so the more the battery lasts, the better;